dgraph-io/dgraph/wiki/content/query-language/index.md

 For query variable `a`, `uid(a)` represents the set of UIDs stored in `a`.
 For value variable `b`, `uid(b)` represents the UIDs from the UID to value map.
 With two or more variables, `uid(a,b,...)` represents the union of all the variables.

+`uid(<uid>)`, like an identity function, will return the requested UID even if the node does not have any edges.

 Query Example: If the UID of a node is known, values for the node can be read directly.
 The films of Priyanka Chopra by known UID